brandonc/curtsy/README.md

 Running this: curtsy ClassLibrary1.csproj

-will generate linked HTML documentation for the named source files, saving it into a new folder called “docs”.
+will generate linked HTML documentation for the named source files, saving it into a new folder called "docs".

 ### Caveats ###